aglaiak/ExMerge/README.md

 #### Resulting file

-In the same folder provided earlier, there will be a new excel file named as <code> file_name </code> _merged.
+In the same folder provided earlier, there will be a new excel file named as <code> file_name_merged </code>.